-Thursday before Easter (Holy Thursday) in the year 1971 in a forest near Heidelberg there was found the dead body of a female SPK-patient on the pedestal of a tower.
-From the autopsy resulted: death by internal bleeding out.
-From the police-report resulted, that there had been distributed on the scene of crime quite a lot of pills, nevertheless neither the post-mortem examination nor special forensic examinations could achieve to approve be it only the vestige of using pills.
-And from that it became quite clear therefore, that the pills by the now dead female SPK-patient had not been taken, but quite on the contrary rejected before dying.
-The labour force, which is a commodity (K. Marx), that had ceased to be sold, had been brought to an end by being shattered.
+Thursday before Easter (Holy Thursday) in the year 1971, in a forest near Heidelberg the dead body of a female SPK-patient was found at the pedestal of a tower.
+From the autopsy resulted: death by internal bleeding.
+From the police-report resulted that on the scene of crime quite a lot of pills had been distributed, nevertheless neither the post-mortem examination nor special forensic examinations could achieve to approve only the vestige of using pills.
+And from that it became quite clear that the pills by the now dead female SPK-patient had not been taken, but quite on the contrary had been rejected before dying.
+The labour force, which is a commodity (K. Marx) that had ceased to be sold, had been brought to an end by being shattered.

-Doing a summary based on the analysis of the power interaction in this context there results and there remains the following:
+In summary, based on the analysis of the power interaction in the context described above, there results and there remains the following:

-There is nothing else behind the facade of our enemies, behind their front, which seems to be in reality quite perfect and unassailable in juridical as well as in economic regard, nothing but destruction, destruction of the tissues and of the sticking together of human beings, destruction which can be measured in volt, toxical units, meterkiloponds and calories or joules.
+Behind the facade of our enemies, behind their front, which seems to be in reality quite perfect and unassailable in juridical as well as in economic regard, there is nothing else but destruction, destruction of the tissues and of the sticking together of human beings, destruction which can be measured in volt, toxical units, meterkiloponds and calories or joules.
 This reality of economy and law got to be proved in a twofold respect.
-On the one hand by its effects, as they are listed above point for point in the upper section, but nevertheless far away from pretending to aim at a complete summary.
-On the other hand the proof of our conclusion is situated in the fact, that we had set up our claim for the basic necessary support in order to fulfil our scientifically assured, urgently necessary and useful tasks and our claims on rights to all relevant addressess quite urgently and again and again.
-The apparatus of violence, which they have directed against us, presented to us the only one face to consist of nothing but of destructive violence against human life, destructive violence apt to be measured in volt, toxical units, meterkilopond and calories and joules.
-After having attacked this violence, no longer under the signature of right but under the claim of life, so e.g. by means of the hunger-strike in February 1970 and with the occupating of the University Rector’s office in July 1970 we have earned not only our right, but also and in the same way nearly without any trouble else the money from which they had deprived us up to that moment.
+On the one hand by its effects, as they are listed above point by point in the upper section, even if far away from completeness.
+On the other hand, the proof of our conclusion is situated in the fact that we had asserted our claim to basic necessary support in order to fulfil our scientifically assured, urgently necessary and useful tasks and our claims to rights towards all relevant addressees quite urgently and again and again.
+The apparatus of violence, which they have directed against us, has shown us only one face, precisely that consisting of nothing but of destructive violence against human life, destructive violence apt to be measured in volt, toxical units, meterkilopond and calories and joules.
+After having attacked this violence, no longer under the sign of right but with the claim to life, so e.g. by means of the hunger-strike in February 1970 and with the occupation of the University Rector’s office in July 1970, we have earned not only our right, but also and in the same way nearly without any trouble else the money from which they had deprived us up to that moment.

 Thus there exists neither a right for nor a right against ill people.
 Rather there exists only violence against but just as well also violence for sick people.
 What is called right is nothing but the destructive violence, if we leave it to our enemy.
 Revolutionary violence is the right for one's protection of life against destruction.
 Ill people got no rights.
-Therefore it is intolerable from the standpoint of law, that they organize in plenums, that they, being struck, start a control against braked murder (reactionary illness) or and at least that they form a mass-organization aiming at the end to abolish illness as a productive power (force of production) for the capitalism, for it's only illness which in the isles of prosperity pulls forward production and consumption and therefore, and what is the same thing, also the profit business by mass murder (wholesale murder) in each part of the world.
+Therefore it is intolerable, from the standpoint of law, that they organize in plenums, that they, being struck, start a control against slow murder (reactionary illness) or even form a mass-organization with the objective to abolish illness as a productive power (force of production) for capitalism, for it is only illness which on the isles of prosperity pulls forward production and consumption and therefore, and that is the same, also the profit business by mass murder (wholesale murder) in each part of the world.